25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 ## CodeStar

 - CodeStar is an integrated solution that regroups: GitHub, CodeCommit, CodeBuild, CodeDeploy, CloudFormation, CodePipeline, CloudWatch
-- Helps quickly create “CICD-ready” projects for EC2, Lambda, Beanstalk
+- Helps quickly create "CICD-ready" projects for EC2, Lambda, Beanstalk
 - Supported languages: C#, Go, HTML 5, Java, Node.js, PHP, Python, Ruby
 - Issue tracking integration with: JIRA / GitHub Issues
 - Ability to integrate with Cloud9 to obtain a web IDE (not all regions)